XanderHuggins/cv/index.md

 - Candidacy exam passed in November 2020
 - Coursework:
 - Advanced physical hydrogeology (97), Process-based hydrological modelling (100),
-- Groundwater and the food-energy-water nexus (95), Sustainability in Theory and Practice (99), ...
+- Groundwater and the food-energy-water nexus (95), Sustainability in Theory and Practice (99),
+- Industrial metabolism (96)

 `2013 - 2018`
 __Bachelor of Water Resources Engineering with Distinction, University of Guelph__